gnwl33/tictactoe/README.md

 ```

 ### Recommended Devices
-This app was developed on MacOS and tested with iOS simulator (iPhone 11) and physical iPhone XR.
+This app was developed on MacOS and tested with an iOS simulator (iPhone 11) and a physical iPhone XR.
+To use on a physical device, download the Expo app.
 (There are issues with React Native's Modal component when running on a web browser.)

 ### Installing